 Messianic Jews see themselves as spiritual descendants of the first Jewish Christians.
 Their understanding of Holy Communion is purely symbolic because most congregations go from first century Judaism directly to the 1500s with hardly any recognition of the first three-quarters of Christian history.
 For this reason, Messianic Judaism has no concept of apostolic succession, which is necessary for a valid consecration.

 Rabbi Yeshua taught us, “Truly, truly, I say to you, unless you eat the flesh of the Son of man and drink his blood, you have no life in you.
-He who eats my flesh and drinks my blood has eternal life.”
+He who eats my flesh and drinks my blood has eternal life” Jn 6:53–54.
 His words for “Truly, truly,” were “Amen, amen.”
-St. John directly transferred them from Hebrew into his original Greek, “Amen, amen.”
+Rabbi Yokhanan directly transferred them from Hebrew into his original Greek, “Amen, amen.”
 This Hebrew word amen means Have faith!
 Or Believe!
 Jews, Catholics, and the sola Scriptura faith communities always use this Hebrew and Aramaic word amen as a solemn affirmation of truth.

 By contrast, Messianic Judaism only began in the twentieth century.
 The early congregations called themselves Hebrew Christian, with the adjective Hebrew modifying the noun Christian.
 Christians with added Jewish identity.
 During the 1960s, when Christianity came under severe attack, the same congregations began to call themselves Messianic Jews, with the adjective Messianic modifying the noun Jews.
 Jews with added Christian identity.
 Many Jews see this uncertain identity and lack of authoritative Scripture interpretation as shifting sand, a weak foundation for their pilgrim journey to the Cross.

 Messianic Jewish congregations emphasize sola Scriptura, Scripture alone, as God’s authority for man.
 But Judaism has never believed in sola Scriptura.
-Jews know that Godgave Moses an Oral Torah comparable in authority to the Written Torah.
-The Oral Torahwas eventually written down as the Mishna.
+Jews know that God gave Moses an Oral Law comparable in authority to the Written Torah.
+The Oral Law was eventually written down as the Mishna.
 What would any Orthodox rabbi say today if we left him with his Tanakh, Hebrew Scriptures, but took away his Mishna, his Gemara, his sacred interpretations written by Rashi and Maimonides and Ramban, and his Shulkhan Arukh?
 He would insist that they are all essential; without them he cannot apply the halakha.
-Every Orthodox rabbi has a well worn Tanakh, but when asked to give an interpretation turns first to the Shulkhan Arukh
+Every Orthodox rabbi has a well worn Tanakh, but when asked to give an interpretation turns first to the Shulkhan Arukh.

-Messianic Jews who reject the Oral Torah stand opposed to Moses who brought it down from God.
-Messianic Jews who reject St. Paul’s frequent Scriptural references to the sacred tradition of Christian teaching “either by word of mouth or by letter” 2 Thess 2:15contradict their non-Scriptural exclusion of the Sacred Tradition of Apostolic Teaching.
+Messianic Jews who reject the Oral Law stand opposed to Moses who brought it down from God.
+Messianic Jews who reject Rabbi Paul‘s frequent Scriptural references to the sacred tradition of Christian teaching “either by word of mouth or by letter” 2 Thess 2:15 contradict their non-Scriptural exclusion of the Sacred Tradition of Apostolic Teaching.

-The Jewish sages and scholars include Shimon Ha-Tzadik, Rabbis Hillel and Shammai, Rabbi Yokhanan ben Zakai, Rabbi Akiva, Rabbi Judah Ha-Nasi, Rashi, Maimonides, Ramban, Radak, Baal Shem Tov, Rabbi Nachman of Breslov, the Vilna Gaon, and so many more.
+The Jewish sages and scholars include Shimon Ha-Tzadik, Rabbi Hillel, Rabbi Shammai, Rabbi Yokhanan ben Zakai, Rabbi Akiva, Rabbi Judah Ha-Nasi, Rashi, Maimonides, Ramban, Radak, Baal Shem Tov, Rabbi Nachman of Breslov, the Vilna Gaon, and so many more.